-When choosing the color palette for your small kitchen renovation, consider something monochrome.
+When choosing the color palette for your small kitchen remodel, consider something monochrome.
 Using the same color (or shades of the same color) can create an enlarging optical illusion.
 When the cabinets, walls, and other surfaces are all the same hue, they visually blend together, making the space feel more open and clear.

 2. Double Up Working and Dining Areas

 For small kitchens to be efficient, they need to have a lot of multi-functionality.
 This means that you have to make the best possible use of the space available, so that the same area or feature can be used in multiple ways.
 This is one of the most important principles to designing a small kitchen.